Fluufff/tv-ui/README.md

-# Fennec UI
+# TV UI

-A minimal web UI skeleton that aims to avoid the bi-annual rewrite of your whole web app build pipeline.
+A UI codebase for display on the TV screens at Fluufff.

 ## Quick-start